Non invasive method for prenatal diagnosisWO 2014/173997

 Prenatal diagnostic methods are a high unmet need for medical care.
 The innovative technology provides a method to isolate nucleated fetal cells, containing intact DNA, from the other cells present in maternal blood.

-- Patent granted in Europe, USA, Israel, Canada.
+Patent granted in Italy, USA, Japan, Israel, Canada, Europe.